 The practice of vipassanā meditation may not necessarily be identical to the introspective awareness employed by Hume, but the qualities of mind involved in each are very closely related (vipassanā is a kind of introspection, after all).
 And both ways of looking inward yield the same result: the recognition that the self is a non-substantial collection of experiences.
 Another similarity between Buddhism and Hume is that the two are opposed to substance theory.
 Buddhism does not accept the existence of an underlying essential substance but instead, like Hume, views reality in terms of elements that are constantly combining and recombining.

 While the specific categorisation and definition of the five skandhas may not fit my mescaline experience exactly, there are, nonetheless, some interesting parallels.
 For example, when seeing images of successive selves, a series of bundles, I could pick out distinct features or categories that made up the bundle, such as my physical body (rupa) and mental formations (samskara).
 I could see the variety of rupa (e.g. different kinds of facial expressions) and samskara (e.g. negative and positive states of mind).
-Like the five skandhas, the different qualities making up my sense of self were interrelated, so that particular thoughts, attitudes, and feelings correlated with certain physical expressions and demeanours.
+Like the five skandhas, the different qualities making up my sense of self were interrelated; particular thoughts, attitudes, and feelings correlated with certain physical expressions and demeanours.
 This experience also naturally helped to reinforce both the notions of anattā and anicca.

 One of the noticeable differences between the five skandhas and Hume’s bundle theory is that the former is more systematic, given how it acts as a system of classification, dividing the bundle we call the self into five distinct aspects.
 Hume, on the other hand, does not view the self in this systematic way but instead sees it more generally as a collection of many different perceptions.
 We can glean another key difference between the two philosophical theories when we look at the intentions that Hume and the Buddha had when presenting their ideas.
 While Hume was simply trying to enlighten the reader about the illusion of the self, the Buddha was drawing attention to this illusion because of the additional belief that the five skandhas cause us to suffer.
 To the Buddha, gaining insight into this truth will help to liberate ourselves from suffering.

-The Self Illusion and Suffering
+The Illusion of the Self and Its Relation to Suffering

 In Buddhism, the skandhas are also called the five aggregates of clinging (Pañcupādānakkhandhā in Pali) because they are attributes that we crave and cling to, and it is through this clinging that we experience dukkha (this concept is often translated as ‘suffering’ but it more broadly means ‘unsatisfactoriness’ – life as dukkha is the First Noble Truth of Buddhism).
 To understand this, we need to examine the Second Noble Truth of Buddhism, which states that the cause of suffering (or dukkha) is craving, attachment, and clinging.
 (Craving is not the only cause of suffering; Buddhists also recognise ignorance and hatred as causes, although craving is considered the principal and most obvious root of our discontent.)
 The Buddha said there are three types of craving (or tanha in Pali): “craving for sensual pleasure, craving for becoming, and craving for non-becoming.”
 It is clear what sensual pleasures would include (e.g. food and sex); ‘craving for becoming’, meanwhile, refers to the desire to become this or that (e.g. wanting to be rich, famous, and powerful), while ‘craving for non-becoming’ pertains to the wish to get rid of something (e.g. wanting to eliminate a certain physical or personal characteristic).